Kecbm/tryunfo/README.md

-# Habilidades
+# Skills
-Neste projeto, eu fui capaz de:
+In this project, I was able to:

-  * Ler o estado de um componente e usá-lo para alterar o que exibimos no browser
+   * Read the state of a component and use it to change what we display in the browser

-  * Inicializar um componente, dando a ele um estado pré-definido
+   * Initialize a component, giving it a predefined state

-  * Atualizar o estado de um componente
+   * Update the state of a component

-  * Capturar eventos utilizando a sintaxe do React
+   * Capture events using React syntax

-  * Criar formulários utilizando sintaxe JSX com as tags: `input`, `textarea`, `select`, `form`, `checkbox`
+   * Create forms using JSX syntax with the tags: `input`, `textarea`, `select`, `form`, `checkbox`

-  * Transmitir informações de componentes filhos para componentes pais via callbacks
+   * Pass information from child components to parent components via callbacks

-## O que foi desenvolvido
+## What was developed

-Neste projeto foi desenvolvido um jogo no estilo Super Trunfo!
-Ao utilizar essa aplicação uma pessoa usuária deverá ser capaz de:
+In this project, a game in the Super Trunfo style was developed!
+When using this application, a user must be able to:

-  * Criar um baralho, com o tema livre;
+   * Create a deck, with a free theme;

-  * Visualizar todas as cartas que foram adicionadas ao baralho;
+   * View all cards that have been added to the deck;